us0p/alexandria/library/programming/tests/006-testing_techniques.md

 Is a technique in which the tests are created execute all the lines of the code.
 It also include some different coverage techniques.
 - statement coverage: test that each line in the code is called.
 - branch coverage: test that each condition in the code is executed, 100% branch coverage  means 100% statement coverage but not the opposite.
+## Test Coverage
+The percentage of lines of code executed during tests.
+It reveal which lines of code were not tested.
+Even with 100% test coverage your code can still have bugs.
 ## Boundaries
 Tests how the code performs when input values are in the boundaries or extreme values.